davidtchiu/davidtchiu.github.io/teaching/cs161.thu/lab4.orca/index.md

 - It might be good to keep a record of the costliest trip you've ever taken.
 Write a method called `getCostliestTrip()` that returns that information.
 The costliest trip **does not** need to include the tax.

 - We'll also add a `getAverageTripCost()` method.
-It doesn't need any arguments, but it should return the average cost of the trips paid for by this card.
+It doesn't need any input arguments, but it should return the average cost of the trips paid for by this card.
 Ignore the tax we pay on the trips when computing the average.
 The average trip cost **does not** include the tax.

 - Let's also alert the user to their level of balance remaining on the card.
-Write a method `balanceLevel()` that doesn't require arguments, and `return` a `String` containing the appropriate message (shown below) based on the current balance.
+Write a method `balanceLevel()` that doesn't require input arguments, and `return` a `String` containing the appropriate message (shown below) based on the current balance.
 Only one message should be returned.
 Note that a negative balance cannot happen if you programmed `buyTrip()` properly.
 If you see a negative balance, go back and fix that method!

   | balance                                      | message to return                       |
   | -------------------------------------------- | --------------------------------------- |